-The Tungufljot River is one of the rivers to fly fish for sea trout in Iceland with beautiful pools with great fly water and good wading.
-Local fishermen consider it Iceland’s answer to the Rio Grande in Tierra del Fuego because of the enormous sea-run brown trout that it produces.
+The Tungufljot River is the probably the best river in Iceland for sea trout with beautiful pools with great fly water and good wading.
+Local fishermen consider it Iceland’s answer to the Rio Grande in Tierra del Fuego because of the enormous fish it produces.
 The average size of its sea trout is around 7 lbs, but fish and the 10 to 15 lb range are not uncommon and there is always a chance for a 20 lb monster.

 Six to eight weight one hand, switch or light spey rods with floating lines.
 Short (1,5 to 2 m.) intermediate sink polyleaders can also be effective.

 Flies for sea trout: .5″ t0 2″ tube flies in black, blue and silver.
 Black, white, white and pink or red streamers on size 4 to 6 long shank hooks.
 A variety of weighted nymphs including princes, hare’s ears, pheasant tails on size 8 to 12 hooks.

 For salmon: snaeldas, red y black francises, sun ray shadows, collie dogs, hairy marys, blue charms, undertakers, green y red butts on nº 8 to 12 hooks.

 Guests are accommodated in a simple but comfortable four bedroom self-catering lodge situated right next to one of the best pools on the river.
 The lodge is composed of two separate wooden cabins, each with two bedrooms and a bathroom.
 The larger cabin also has a fully equipped kitchen, dining room and lounge area.
 The cabins have hot water and 220v. electricity 24 hours a day.
 There is also a wader and equipment storage room.